fhildeb/lukso-node-guide/docs/guides/withdrawals/adding-withdrawals.md

 :::info

-A maximum of 16 validator updates can be included per block, meaning it can take several hours until the withdrawal update gets activated for all validator entries.
-If the withdrawal update hasn't shown up after several hours, consider resubmitting the file or try to execute the withdrawal update using the terminal command.
+If the withdrawal update hasn't shown up after several hours, consider resubmitting the file or using the terminal command.

 :::